 Do Veggie Burgers Make a Safe Bet for Diabetes Patients?

 Keeping levels in check isn’t just about monitoring numbers—it’s about making smart choices at every meal.
-What you eat plays a huge role, and the key is balancing carbs, fats, and proteins throughout the day.
-The real question is: Can veggie burgers fit into this balance?
+What you eat plays a huge role, and key is balancing carbs, fats, and proteins throughout day.
+Real question is: Can veggie burgers fit into this balance?

 Why These Make a Smart Choice